 Our tips, categories, and our personal Peru trip cost are based on the trip we made through Peru.
 So keep in mind that when you travel to other areas or do other activities, the trip to Peru cost will be cheaper or more expensive.

 Good to know is that when you travel to Peru on a tight budget you can still have a great vacation.
 For $35 or less per day, you can stay in good hostels, eat at local restaurants, and see a lot of the country by doing activities on your own.

-Budget traveler: if you have a tight budget and you pay close attention to what you spend, $25 – $35 per day may be sufficient.
+Budget traveler: if you have a tight budget and you pay close attention to what you spend, $25 – $35 per person per day may be sufficient.

-Mid-range traveler: If you want it a bit more luxurious where you do a few more expensive activities or stay at nicer accommodations, plan a budget of $35 – $70 per day.
+Mid-range traveler: If you want it a bit more luxurious where you do a few more expensive activities or stay at nicer accommodations, plan a budget of $35 – $70 per person per day.

-Luxury traveler: when staying in the best accommodations in Peru and you want comfort during your vacation in Peru you spend above +$100 per day.
+Luxury traveler: when staying in the best accommodations in Peru and you want comfort during your vacation in Peru you spend above +$100 per person per day.

 The amounts don’t include airline tickets.
 Flight costs are very diverse.
 We always use Skyscanner and recommend it!

 $10 – $30